-Water.org is an international nonprofit organization that has positively transformed more than 31 million lives around the world with access to safe water and sanitation.
+Water.org is an international nonprofit organization that has positively transformed more than 33 million lives around the world with access to safe water and sanitation.
 Founded by Gary White and Matt Damon, Water.org pioneers market-driven financial solutions to the global water crisis.
-For more than 25 years, we've been providing women hope, children health, and families a future.
+For 30 years, we've been providing women hope, children health, and families a future.